celestarminefun/celestar-mod-menu/README.md

 ## Advanced Customizations

 ### Texture Pack
-Texture packs requires some technical knowledge.
+Creating texture packs requires some technical knowledge.
 This includes working with `.txt` files, game asset filenames, and Data URI image data.

 #### How it works
 Texture packs uses a mapping system, with each line in the `.txt` representing one texture override:\